csd81/LP/0tutorial/chapters/xx05b.md

 set Recipes;
 ```

-Note that the problem definition doesn't exclude the case where the **same material is both a raw material and a product** in the recipes.
-This is actually natural in real-world situations: some material is produced by one recipe and consumed by another.
-However, questions regarding **timing** would arise if we took this case into account.
+Note that the problem definition doesn't exclude the possibility that the **same material acts as both a raw material and a product** in different recipes.
+This is natural in real-world scenarios: a material produced by one recipe might be consumed by another.
+However, considering this would raise questions regarding **timing**.
 For instance, if a material is consumed as a raw material in a second recipe, it must first be produced by the first recipe.
-This would require the production according to the first recipe to happen before the execution of the second.
-Alternatively, the production could describe an equilibrium where amounts must be maintained, so timing is irrelevant.
-Given the complexity of these possibilities, we will not go into the details.
+This implies a sequence where the first recipe executes before the second.
+Alternatively, the production could describe an equilibrium where amounts must be maintained, making timing irrelevant.
+Given the complexity of these possibilities, we won't go into details here.
 For simplicity, we assume that **raw materials and products are distinct**.

-To ensure that raw materials are indeed distinct from products, a `check` statement is introduced.
+To ensure that raw materials are indeed distinct from products, we introduce a `check` statement.
 We explicitly state that the **intersection** of the set of raw materials and the set of products must contain exactly zero elements.
-If this condition is not met, model construction fails immediately, as it should.
+If this condition isn't met, model construction fails immediately, as it should.

 ```
 check card(Raws inter Products) == 0;
 ```

-For each recipe, there are ratios for both the raw materials and the products.
-Because these are two different sets, defining them would typically require two different parameters: one for the ratios of raw materials in each recipe and one for the ratios of products in each recipe.
-This would hold true for other parameters as well.
+For each recipe, there are ratios for both raw materials and products.
+Since these are two different sets, defining them would typically require two different parameters: one for raw material ratios and one for product ratios.
+This would apply to other parameters as well.

 Instead, we introduce the concept of **materials** in our model.
-We simply call raw materials and products together as materials.
+We simply group raw materials and products together as "materials."
 In GNU MathProg, it is legal to introduce a set that is calculated on the spot based on other sets.

 ```
 set Materials := Products union Raws;
 ```

-Since we assumed that no material is both a product and a raw material, we can further assume that each raw material is represented in the union once, as is each product, and these are all distinct.
-Now, with the new set, we can define the necessary parameters in a compact way.
+Since we assumed no material is both a product and a raw material, we can assume each raw material and product is represented exactly once in the union, and they are all distinct.
+Now, with this new set, we can define the necessary parameters compactly.

 ```
 param Min_Usage {m in Materials}, >=0, default 0;